 You don't have to do anything.
-Print jobs that aren’t released are deleted automatically from the queue after two (2) hours.
+Print jobs that aren’t released are deleted automatically from the queue after eight (8) hours.

 Once print jobs have been released from the Print Release Station, the amount of the print job is deducted from your account and printed.